minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct-list.rst

 .. mc-cmd:: USER
    :required:

-   The name of the user for which MinIO lists the access keys.
+   The username of the user to display access keys for.

 Global Flags